benjaminparry/benjaminparry.github.io/_posts/2017-03-28-6-weeks-at-clearleft.md

 ## Big Ideas and Tiny Lessons - Week 2

-After a day or so of finishing up tasks for Clearleft.com, Ellen announced there was a small side project that would be perfect for Nicky and I to take ownership of and work on alongside the main push for launch.
+After a day or so of finishing up tasks for Clearleft.com, Ellen announced there was a small side project that would be perfect for Nicky and I to take ownership of and work alongside the main push for launch.

 Ellen found a quiet corner of the office and introduced Nicky and I to the idea of Tiny Lessons: small, shareable pieces of content that would expose how Clearleft works and what they learn along the way.

-Ellen suggested structuring the project as an extended design sprint at just over 2 weeks with the aim to present something by the time everyone returns from Interaction 17 NY.
+Ellen suggested structuring the project as an extended design sprint at just over 2 weeks with the aim to present something after everyone returns from Interaction 17 NY.

 ### Discovery

-Tiny Lessons aligns perfectly with their value of “Learn, share, learn, share”.
+The idea of Tiny Lessons aligns perfectly with their value of “Learn, share, learn, share”.
 Members of the team already share learnings and opinions via their own or Clearleft’s blog.

 But there a couple of questions I needed to clarify.